Skip to main content

 Can Probiotics Influence the HPA Axis Long Term?

 The long-term regulation of the Hypothalamic-Pituitary-Adrenal (HPA) axis is another area of significant impact.
-Chronic stress leads to sustained activation of the and elevated cortisol levels, which has deleterious effects on metabolic health, including promoting visceral adiposity and insulin resistance.
+Chronic stress leads to sustained activation of the HPA axis and elevated cortisol levels, which has deleterious effects on metabolic health, including promoting visceral adiposity and insulin resistance.

 The gut microbiome communicates with the central nervous system via multiple pathways, including the vagus nerve and the production of neuroactive metabolites.
 Certain probiotic strains, such as Bifidobacterium longum, have been shown in clinical trials to attenuate the physiological and psychological response to stress, resulting in lower cortisol levels and improved mood.